tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 Best setup solutions for this task you can find in the section "5.
 Results of the work".

 ## 4. Implementation
-This work consists of 9 classes, 1 file to run the app, and 1 config file to tune desirable settings.
+This implementation has 9 classes, 1 launch file, and 1 config file to tune desirable settings.
 ### 4.1.
 Classes

 ### 4.2.
 Config and launch files